mkudija/blog/content/articles/2020-09-25-pilot-watch.md

 # Examples

 The pilot watch, like a standard E6B, consists of two concentric scales, one of which rotates.
 Notice that both have special markings for the **10** position.
 We will reference one or the other of these frequently to identify the solution opposite them.
-Here are two helpful videos ([one](https://youtu.be/vSUHCkvmYnE), [two](https://youtu.be/tOMuTMUJLcs)) for using a pilot watch, and I'll borrow a couple of examples from them.

 <p style="text-align:center;"><img src="{filename}../images/citizen-skyhawk-e6b/01-overview.png" width="75%" height="75%"></p>